 It's hard not to be in awe of an octopus.
 Not only is it one of Earth's smartest invertebrates, but it seems like it's from another planet.
-It has psychedelic skin, shape-shifting skills and eight arms that contain two-thirds of its neurons.
+It has psychedelic skin, shape-shifting skills and eight arms that hold two-thirds of its neurons.
 A wild octopus uses its diffuse, alien brain to find prey and evade predators.
-In captivity, it impresses humans by solving mazes, using tools, escaping tanks and taking photos of us.
+In captivity, it wows humans by solving mazes, using tools, escaping tanks and taking photos of us.

 One of the octopus's most vexing mysteries, however, is more about etymology than biology.
 The animal may be one in a million, but what do we call two or more of them?
 Are they "octopuses"?
 Are they "octopi"?
 Or is there another, even more esoteric word that's technically the most correct?